Jesús Franco: With Lina Romay

 A year or two after Miranda died, a grieving Franco discovered a new leading lady in actress Lina Romay.
 At the time, the teenage Romay was married to a young actor/photographer named Ramon Ardid (aka "Raymond Hardy"), who co-starred with Lina in 19 Franco films in the 1970s.
 But as Romay and Franco became more involved in their film projects together over the years, her marriage to Ardid broke up in 1975 and ended in divorce in 1978 (Ardid continued working with Franco however until 1979).

 In the adult film Sexorcismes (1975), Franco was involved in a non-simulated sex scene with Romay.

 Franco was married at the time to Nicole Guettard (their marriage running approximately from 1962 to 1980), Ms. Guettard being gradually replaced in Franco's life by Romay.
 Guettard worked as a script consultant on some of Franco's films while they were married (sometimes credited as Nicole Franco), and even acted in a few of them.
 Her daughter from an earlier marriage, Caroline Riviere, also acted in a few Franco films in the early 1970s (including the risqué Exorcisme and The Perverse Countess).
 Guettard died in 1996.

 Franco and Romay worked together for 40 years.
-While couple had started living together in 1980, they officially married on 25 April 2008.
+While they had started living together in 1980, they officially married on 25 April 2008.
 Until her death in 2012 (from cancer, aged 57), Romay was his most regular actress, as well as his life companion and muse.
 Romay starred in approximately 109 Jesús Franco films, more than any other actor or actress.
 Although Romay was listed in the credits of several films as a co-director, actor Antonio Mayans stated in a 2015 interview that Franco used to credit her in that manner for business reasons, although she never actually co-directed any of their films together.